Southwest looks for spark from expansion in Dallas

-But Southwest isn't for everyone.
-Unlike American, United and Delta — or even its own AirTran subsidiary — Southwest doesn't have a first-class cabin to lure premium passengers.
+But Southwest isn't for everyone — or at least not every trip.
+Unlike American, United and Delta — or even its own AirTran subsidiary — Southwest doesn't have a first-class cabin.

 "You don't have that level of luxury travel.
 You're part of the herd of cattle," said Michelle Pontrelli of Dallas.
 She said Southwest is fine "for getting somewhere in Texas quickly," but she was more intrigued by the Love Field arrival of Virgin America, which sells first-class seats.

 Southwest made its reputation by keeping costs down and competing with low fares.
-But new, ultra-low-fare carriers such as Spirit Airlines — and the success of other big airlines at cutting costs through bankruptcy — are putting more pressure on Southwest.
+But a spate of new, ultra-low-fare carriers such as Spirit Airlines — and the success of other big airlines at cutting costs through bankruptcy — are putting more pressure on Southwest.

 Southwest pays about $124 per seat to fly 1,000 miles.
 That's less than American, United and Delta, but higher than JetBlue, Virgin America and Spirit.
 The figure is 27 percent higher than five years ago, mostly because of fuel prices.

 With those rising costs, Southwest has pushed its average one-way fare to $163 this summer, up from about $110 five years ago.

 Southwest, which has had remarkably good labor relations for an airline, is locked in drawn-out contract negotiations with pilots, flight attendants, mechanics and other workers.
 Profit is expected to grow more than 65 percent to nearly $1.3 billion this year, and employees are seeking better pay and benefits.

 Union leaders say the stalemate hurts morale just when the airline's team spirit should be at an all-time high.
 Kelly counters that Southwest employees enjoy industry-topping pay, job security and profit-sharing.